jdauphant/developers-documentation/_scalingo_api/apps.md

 --- row ---

-## Access to the application logs archives
+## Access to the Application Logs Archives

 --- row ---